opensyria/OpenSyria/docs/NODE_OPERATOR_GUIDE.md

-# 🖥️ OpenSyria Node Operator Guide
+# 🖥️ OpenSY Node Operator Guide

-A complete guide to running an OpenSyria full node.
+A complete guide to running an OpenSY full node.

 ---